raphamorim/calendario/readme.md

 ## Usage

-Currently there are only **national** calendars (except for Brazil calendar).
+Currently there are only **national** calendars (except for Brazil and U.S.A).
 In next release will be added regional support.

 **Available for:**